vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 The only software you need is <a href="https://esphome.io/" target="_blank">ESPHome</a>.

-This software is used to flash the config file to the ESP board.
+This software is used to flash the configuration file to the ESP board.

-Their website contains a lot of information about how-to config and calibrate all kinds of sensors.\
+Their website contains a lot of information about how to configure and calibrate all kinds of sensors.\
-Also, the one we used here:
+The relevant pages for this project are:
 * [ESPHome SCD4X page](https://esphome.io/components/sensor/scd4x.html)
 * [ESPHome I2C page](https://esphome.io/components/i2c.html)

 ### Flash the script

-There are a lot of ways to flash the config file with ESPHome to the board.\
+There are many ways to flash the configuration file with ESPHome to the board.\
 Read [here](esphome_flashing) how to upload it.

 Connect the ESP via USB to the computer.

-One possible way is to run Python in command line:
+One easy way is to run it from the command line:
 > esphome "co2_scd40.yaml" run

 <img src="images_scd40/python_flash.png" alt="Python Flash output" width="400px">